Qarik-Group/concourse-tutorial/README.md

 ```
 executing build 1
-initializing with docker:///busybox
+initializing
 ```

 Every task in Concourse runs within a "container" (as best available on the target platform).
-The `task_hello_world.yml` configuration shows that we are running on a `linux` platform using a container image defined by `docker:///busybox`.
+The `task_hello_world.yml` configuration shows that we are running on a `linux` platform using the `busybox` container image.

 Within this container it will run the command `echo hello world`: